 Weighting toward VfM assessment Quilter Investment Pathways

 1. Product strategy design and investment objectives 13%

 2. Investment performance and risk 13%

 3. Communication 20%

 4. Firm governance 3%

 5. Financial security 7%

 6. Administration and operations 7%

 7. Engagement and innovation 3%

 8. Cost and charge levels 33%

-Overall value for money assessment 100%
+Overall Value for Money assessment 100%

-^{} May not add to 100% due to rounding
+May not add to 100% due to rounding

 The Overall Value for Money rating is determined on a rating scale based on the product of the overall scores for the individual Features and the weightings shown in the above table.
-The Investment and Quality Features combined representing two-thirds of the overall score and the Cost and Charge Level representing one-third of the overall score.
+The Quality of Service and Investment Features combined (i.e. 1 to 7 in the table above) representing two-thirds of the overall score and the Cost and Charge Level (i.e. 8 in the table above) representing one-third of the overall score.
 It is visually represented by the heatmap below.